 It’s no wonder cremation has become so popular!
 Once you learn the facts, who wants to be buried in a modern cemetery?
 Cremation has its problems, however.
 Besides being a cold, industrial process done by strangers, cremation requires a fair amount of fuel and pumps a large range of waste products into the environment: vaporized mercury from dental fillings, dioxins which can cause cancer, etc..
 If you plan to be cremated, ask your nearest crematory whether they use filters and have taken steps to become energy efficient.
 Let them know you are interested in greener cremation.

 Conserving land through the perpetual endowment of natural burial grounds is an exciting and growing movement to protect and nourish damaged landscapes across North America.
-The Green Burial Council has taken a leadership role in this movement and we are certified by them as a Conservation Burial Ground, the greenest a green cemetery can be!
-We are the only one in the Pacific Northwest.
+We are certified by the Green Burial Council as a Conservation Burial Ground, and one of nine founding members of the Conservation Burial Alliance.
 Choosing natural burial is a way of saying YES to the transformation of the death care industry and the reclamation of a lost, simple and ancient practice.
 Returning our bodies to nature after we die honors the Earth, the deceased and the families and friends that love them both.

 How we choose to deal with our body upon death is the final choice we make on Earth.
 We welcome a visit to White Eagle to see if this is a choice you would like to make!